Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

   - SRIVO Network Device Plugin install

-  ?? are these docker image pull needed? seems the device plugin ds deployment would pull the images from upstream registry anyways (Bin/Intel is checking, it is likely because the sriov-network-device-plugin version update)
+  ?? are these docker image pull needed? seems the device plugin ds deployment would pull the images from upstream registry anyways (Bin/Intel is checking, it is likely because an older version of sriov-network-device-plugin was used in Intel's doc)

   ```shell
   # get on the admin machine, where dockerd is running